-Liquidity risk is the risk of being unable to generate sufficient cash and cash equivalents in a timely and cost effective manner to meet the organization's spending requirements and obligations related to its deferred revenue as well as meeting its financial liabilities in respect to its accounts payable and accrued liabilities, and its contractual commitments.
+Liquidity risk is the risk of being unable to generate sufficient cash and cash equivalents in a timely and cost effective manner to meet the organization's spending requirements and obligations related to its deferred revenue as set out in Note 8 to these financial statements as well as meeting its financial liabilities in respect to its accounts payable and accrued liabilities as set out in Note 6 to these financial statements, and its commitments as set out in Note 12 to these financial statements.
 The organization manages its liquidity risk by monitoring its operating requirements.
 The organization prepares budget and cash forecasts to ensure it has sufficient funds to fulfil its obligations.
+In addition the investments set out in Note 3 to these financial statements can be easily liquidated if necessary.
+Further the organization has available credit facilities as set out in Note 7 to these financial statements.